Battistanic28/disaster-tracker/README.md

 # Flamebuzz

 Flambuzz is a socal networking platform for natural disaster relief.
 Users can signup, identify wildfires in their area, and communicate with members of their community.
-Using Flamebuzz

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The backend server for this application was created using Express.js

-Deployed version of this app can be found at
+Deployed version of this app can be found at [https://flamebuzz.surge.sh/](https://flamebuzz.surge.sh/).

 ## Run Loacally